 In the part-time programmes students acquire an academic qualification alongside their job – at HSBA this is the Master of Science (MSc).
 Teaching at the university takes place on extended weekends and in some full-time weeks allowing the student to follow through with their day job.

-On Bachelor's level HSBA offers the dual programmes Business Administration (BSc), Business Informatics (BSc), Logistics Management (BSc) and Media Management & Communication (BSc).
-On Master's level the programmes Business Development (MSc) and Digital Transformation & Sustainability (MSc) are available.
+On the Bachelor's level HSBA offers the dual programmes Business Administration (BSc), Business Informatics (BSc), International Management (BSc) and Logistics Management (BSc).
+On the Master's level the programmes Business Development (MSc) and Digital Transformation & Sustainability (MSc) are available.

 HSBA believes in small study groups, with a maximum of 30 participants.
 That enables productive discussion and direct work in the seminars, in a personal atmosphere.
-HSBA is located next door to Hamburg City Hall, close to the Inner Alster and to Hamburg’s landmark church St. Michael’s.
+HSBA is located next to the Rödingsmarkt, close to the Inner Alster and to Hamburg’s landmark church St. Michael’s.
 The light, friendly atmosphere of our Campus provides ideal conditions for learning.
 The HSBA library has all the literature required for the programme, together with databases, magazines and literature for further in-depth study.

 Yes.
 HSBA is a state-recognised private university which offers high-quality application-oriented study programmes which open up excellent career opportunities.
 The degrees awarded by HSBA are internationally approved and give access to Master's degree programmes.
 We meet the highest quality standards, as demonstrated by outstanding ranking results, with programme accreditation by FIBAA (Foundation for International Business Administration Accreditation) and institutional accreditation by the Wissenschaftsrat (German Council of Science and Humanities).